Gojo-Bots/Gojo_Satoru/README.md

 * Fork or Clone the project using `git clone https://github.com/Gojo-Bots/Gojo_Satoru.git`
 * Create Virtualenv using: `virtualenv venv`
 * Install the requirements using `python3 -m pip install -r requirements.txt`
-* Fill in all the variables in Development class, not Config class.
+* Fill in all the variables in the Development class, not the Config class.
 Sudo, Dev, Whitelist users are optional!!
 * If you want, you can remove all the things
 * Change to virtualenv shell by using: `. venv/bin/activate (Linux) venv\Scripts\activate (Windows)`
 * Run the bot using `python3 -m Powers`